 You can bring pets, but make sure they are on a leash and bring a bag to clean up after them.

 Where to stay

-My top recommendation of accommodation here is Hotel Quito located on the way down to Guapulo.
-It has contemporary lodging offering relaxed rooms, panoramic dining & an outdoor pool.
+My top recommendation of accommodation here is Hotel Quito, located on the way down to Guapulo.
+It has contemporary lodging offering comfortable rooms, panoramic dining & an outdoor pool.

 If you love nature, plan a trip to Guapulo Park.